 is that the master branch should always build, run, and be of a high

 enough quality that we could cut a release at any time.

 While developing, you may want to use local branches, sometimes there

 are longer lived branches that exist for project development or for

-configure-branches file in the root of the smartos-live repository.
-If
+root of the smartos-live repository.

-./configure, it will make sure that every branch is set to the correct
+./configure to make sure that every branch is set to the correct

 one, except that of smartos-live which needs to be changed manually.